pagkly/Zed/Investopedia3/Profit-Sharing Plan.md

 ## Requirements for a Profit-Sharing Plan

 A profit-sharing plan is available for a business of any size, and a company can establish one even if it already has other retirement plans.
 Further, a company has a lot of flexibility in how it can implement a profit-sharing plan.
 As with a 401(k) plan, an employer has full discretion over how and when it makes contributions.
-However, all companies have to prove that a profit-sharing plan does not discriminate in favor of [highly compensated employees](https://www.investopedia.com/terms/h/highly-compensated-employee.asp).
+However, all companies have to prove that a profit-sharing plan does not discriminate in favor of [[highly compensated employees]](https://www.investopedia.com/terms/h/highly-compensated-employee.asp).

 As of 2021, the contribution limit for a company sharing its profits with an employee is the lesser of 25% of that employee’s compensation or $58,000.
 In addition, the amount of an employee’s salary that can be considered for a profit-sharing plan is limited, in 2020 to $290,000.1

-To implement a profit-sharing plan, all businesses must fill out an Internal Revenue Service [Form 5500](https://www.irs.gov/retirement-plans/form-5500-corner) and disclose all participants of the plan.
-Early withdrawals, just as with other retirement plans, are subject to penalties, [though with certain exceptions](https://www.investopedia.com/ask/answers/10/profit-sharing-down-payment.asp).
+To implement a profit-sharing plan, all businesses must fill out an Internal Revenue Service [[Form 5500]](https://www.irs.gov/retirement-plans/form-5500-corner) and disclose all participants of the plan.
+Early withdrawals, just as with other retirement plans, are subject to penalties, [[though with certain exceptions]](https://www.investopedia.com/ask/answers/10/profit-sharing-down-payment.asp).